As you may know, every week I share things that excited me, brought me inspiration, and amazed my mind.

-Learn a new language in an easy way with a flashcard app for your phone.
+Easily learn a new language with a flashcard app for your phone.
 I’ve learned quite a lot of Spanish by using a simple app called Anymemo.
 (It’s only for Android but you can find similar apps across the web).
 You can learn more about the method I’ve used over here.

 Good life tip #5 – Take a mindful breath

 It’s possible that sometimes you get tense but don’t have time to relax your mind.
 In that situation, you can just close your eyes, recognize your agitation, and take three very deep mindful breaths.
 Try to observe how the air flows in and out of your nostrils.
 You’ll feel much better as a result.

 Good life tip #6 – The intensity of the experience